Where students become success stories.

 Chrysalis is accredited by the National Independent Private Schools Association (NIPSA).
 Accreditation is an affirmation of the school’s commitment to self-improvement and educational excellence through bi-annual CORE review.
 Every five years, the NIPSA board visits to ensure we are meeting or exceeding standards and continually improving our processes to meet the evolving needs of our clients.
 Chrysalis has been a NIPSA member since 2008.

-Chrysalis is licensed and registered with the Montana Department of Labor and Industry as a Private Alternative Adolescent Residential Program (PAARP), as required.
-Chrysalis has been PAARP-licensed since 2008.
+Chrysalis is licensed and registered with the Montana Health and Human Services department.
+We have been a Private Alternative Adolescent Residential Program (PAARP), through the state since 2008.

 Chrysalis is uniquely aligned with the local public school, Lincoln County High School (LCHS), in Eureka, Montana.